Artificial Intelligence

 b.

-Identify 5 examples of how automation is currently used in the
+Identify five examples of how automation is currently used in

 c.

-Identify 5 examples of how automation can be used at school or in
+Identify five examples of how automation can be used at school

 d.